 Gentle on knives

-The hard yet not so hardwood nature of a wood like Maple is gentler on knives than excessively hardwoods like bamboo.
+The hard yet not-so-hardwood nature of wood like Maple is gentler on knives than excessively hardwoods like bamboo.

 When compared to glass or marble the difference is a no-brainer, the damage done to knives on those truly hard surfaces can be irreversible.

-Even plastic tend to wear out knives quicker.
+Even plastic tend to wear out knives more quicker.

 Cutting boards made from wood are environmentally friendly.
 Wood is a naturally occurring material and is biodegradable.

 Plastic cutting boards are either made from polyethylene or polypropylene, which is not biodegradable.
 They impact the environment negatively, both when producing the plastic and then when disposing of the plastic.